-If I want to receive services from a person of my own gender and/or from the LGBTQ+ community, staff help me connect to those services.
-(8%)

-Some of the treatment staff are from my racial or ethnic group.
-(9%)

-The facility has pictures or reading material that show people from my racial or ethnic group.
-(11%)
+- If I want to receive services from a person of my racial or ethnic group, staff help me connect to those services.
+(Agree = 73.2%) - If I want to receive services from a person of my own gender and/or from the LGBTQ+ community, staff help me connect to those services.
+(Agree = 68.9%) - Staff provide alternative services to meet my cultural treatment needs.
+(Agree = 74.6%) - The facility has pictures or reading material that show people from my racial or ethnic group.
+(Agree = 67.1%)